-Chair & Chief Executive Officer
+Chair & Chief Executive Officer Calgary, Canada Years of Service 29 Age 62

 Ms. Southern is Chair & Chief Executive Officer of Canadian Utilities and ATCO and has full responsibility for Canadian Utilities' strategic direction and operations.
 She reports to the Board of Directors and has been a director of Canadian Utilities since 1990.